 Motor Vehicle Act Sec 184 is imposed only after certain circumstances are taken into consideration.
 Some incidents where a penalty of ₹10,000 is levied are speeding, violating a stop sign, overtaking a vehicle, jumping red lights, etc.

-In this way, you must have understood the details of Section 184 MV Act along with the penalty applicable.
-Thus, it is crucial to drive safely on Indian roads and follow the traffic laws diligently.
-Moreover, ensure that you are carrying a valid driving licence, PUC (Pollution Under Control), motor insurance, etc. when driving your vehicle.
+Always make sure that you are carrying a valid driving licence, PUC (Pollution Under Control), motor insurance, etc. when driving your vehicle.
 If you need to buy bike insurance or car insurance to steer clear of any traffic challans, you can check out the insurance offerings on Bajaj Markets.

 Section 187 of the Motor Vehicles Act is regarding the punishment for offences related to an accident and outlines the fine for not complying with the police officers.